code-423n4/2023-12-revolutionprotocol/README.md

 (properties that should NEVER EVER be broken).

 ### NontransferableERC20Votes
-- No one should be able to transfer or approve transfer of any tokens.

 - The owner should be able to mint and burn tokens.

+- Tokens cannot be transferred between addresses (except to mint by the owner).
+This includes direct transfers, transfers from, and any other mechanisms that might move tokens between different addresses.

+- No address should be able to approve another address to spend tokens on its behalf, as there should be no transfer of tokens.

+- Only authorized entities (like the contract owner or specific roles) should be able to mint new tokens.
+Minted tokens should correctly increase the recipient's balance and the total supply.

+- Voting power and delegation work as intended without enabling any form of transferability.

 ### Creator payments
 - The TokenEmitter and AuctionHouse should always pay creators in accordance with the creatorRateBps and entropyRateBps.